Pulitzer Prizes in journalism awarded to The New York Times, The Washington Post, AP and others

 The AP has won 59 Pulitzer Prizes, including 36 for photography.
 The news cooperative was named a finalist for the national reporting Pulitzer on Monday for its coverage of hundreds of thousands of children who disappeared from public schools during the pandemic.

+In citing the Times for its work in Israel and Gaza, the Pulitzer board mentioned its coverage of the country’s intelligence failures, along with the attack and Israel’s military response.

-The staff of The New York Times won for its "wide-ranging and revelatory coverage" of Hamas' Oct.
-7 attack on Israel, the intelligence failures by Israel and the country's response in Gaza.
-The award comes even as The Times has faced some controversy about its coverage; last month a group of journalism professors called on The New York Times to address questions about an investigation into gender-based violence during the Hamas attack on Israel.
+The award comes even as The Times has faced some controversy about its coverage; last month a group of journalism professors called on the publication to address questions about an investigation into gender-based violence during the Hamas attack on Israel.

 The Times’ Hannah Dreier won a Pulitzer in investigative reporting for her stories on migrant child labor across the United States.
 Contributing writer Katie Engelhart won the newspaper’s third Pulitzer, in feature writing, for her portrait of a family struggling with a matriarch’s dementia.